-Coronaviruses are viruses that belong to the subfamily Coronavirinae in the family Coronaviridae that typically affect the respiratory tract of mammals, including humans - they are associated with the common cold, pneumonia and severe acute respiratory syndrome (SARS).
-The virus may also affect the gut.
+Coronaviruses are types of viruses that typically affect the respiratory tract of mammals, including humans.
+They are associated with the common cold, pneumonia, and severe acute respiratory syndrome (SARS) and can also affect the gut.

-Coronaviruses are thus called because of their crown-like projections on their surfaces.
-"Corona" in Latin means "halo" or "crown".
+Coronaviruses were given their name based on the crown-like projections on their surfaces.
+"Corona" in Latin means "halo" or "crown."

 Cold- or flu-like symptoms usually set in from two to four days after coronavirus infection, and they are typically mild.